xye7ei/metaparse/README.md

  ('it', ('ite', ('ite', 'x', 'yy'), 'zzz'))]
 ```

-On the otherside, using LALR parser would report LR-conflicts for this grammar:
+On the otherside, using LALR parser would report LR-conflicts due to ambiguity:
 ``` python
 >>> from metaparse import LALR
 >>> LALR(G_IfThenElse)